cswor/ProgrammingAssignmentMonth3Wk4/Readme.txt

 Data from the original experiment can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 This data was used as the basis for this study.

+Underlying data provided an extract that was the basis for this study.
 For each subject and activity, the following is provided
 ======================================

 - Subject ID